 Mailing Address: PO Box 132, Peacham, VT 05862-0132

-Andrea grew up in Sutton, Vermont three miles from Lake Willoughby and has been involved in emergency response for over two decades, from Wilderness First Responder to Emergency Medical Technician to Advanced Wilderness EMT, earning numerous certifications including Pediatric Emergency Prehospital Provider, Prehospital Trauma Life Support, and Ice Rescue Technician.
-She was Crew Chief and Training Coordinator for Vergennes Rescue, served on the UVM Medical Center’s ED Quality Improvement Team, and provided emergency relief around Vermont following Tropical Storm Irene and in Texas following Hurricane Ike.
-Since 1999, she has been a Lead Instructor at the SOLO School of Wilderness Medicine teaching individuals how to respond to emergencies with limited resources.
-For four years as an Advanced EMT, Andrea taught EMTs through the Initiative for Rural EMS under UVM’s Department of Surgery, and coordinated and taught Middlebury College’s intensive three-week-long winter term EMT courses.
-Among her outdoor experiential positions, she was Director of Outdoor Pursuits at Simon’s Rock College, ran the UVM Adventure Ropes Course, built and paddled kayaks with youth at the Lake Champlain Maritime Museum, and developed and directed the Northlands Job Corps Leadership Program.
-She is passionate about encouraging stewardship of our natural resources, inclusive access for all to outdoor pursuits, and prepared, informed enjoyment of the outdoors.
-Andrea lives in Peacham with her partner and two children, where she is a Corporator for Northeastern Vermont Regional Hospital, a member of the Medical Advisory Board for Sterling College, a member of the Green Mountain Club’s Northeast Kingdom Division, and a volunteer with the Peacham Volunteer Fire Department.
+Andrea grew up in Sutton, Vermont three miles from Lake Willoughby and has been involved in emergency response for over two decades – from Wilderness First Responder to Emergency Medical Technician to Advanced Wilderness EMT – earning Pediatric Emergency Prehospital Provider, Prehospital Trauma Life Support, and Ice Rescue Technician along the way.
+She was Crew Chief and Training Coordinator for Vergennes Rescue, served on UVM Medical Center’s ED Quality Improvement Team, and provided emergency relief in Texas following Hurricane Ike and around Vermont following Tropical Storm Irene.
+Since 1999, she has been Lead Instructor at SOLO School of Wilderness Medicine teaching individuals how to respond to emergencies with limited resources.
+For four years as an Advanced EMT, Andrea taught EMTs through UVM’s Initiative for Rural EMS including Middlebury College’s intensive three-week-long EMT courses.
+She was Director of Outdoor Pursuits at Simon’s Rock College, ran the UVM Adventure Ropes Course, built and paddled kayaks with youth at Lake Champlain Maritime Museum and helped develop and direct Northlands Job Corps’ Leadership Program.
+Andrea has a BA in Gender and Ethnic Studies from UVM and is passionate about natural resource stewardship, access for all to outdoor pursuits, and prepared, informed enjoyment of the outdoors.
+She lives in Peacham where she is a Corporator for Northeastern Vermont Regional Hospital, an EMT with Peacham Volunteer Fire Department and a member of the Green Mountain Club’s Northeast Kingdom Section.